cyclinbox/chatUni/README.md

 ## introduction

 This is a small AI python tool.
-It utilizes APIs from [Baidu Qianfan platfrom](qianfan.baidubce.com/) and [Alibaba Bailian platform](https://bailian.console.aliyun.com/), and provide more than 10 models for using.
+It utilizes APIs from [Baidu Qianfan platfrom](qianfan.baidubce.com/) and [Alibaba Bailian platform](https://bailian.console.aliyun.com/), and provide more than 10 models for using, including DeepSeek-R1(full-scale, with reasoning steps) model.
+Users can access these models from commandline just by this AI python tool.

 > See more:
 > + https://help.aliyun.com/zh/dashscope/developer-reference/api-details